bitmark-inc/docs/learning-bitmark/working-with-bitmarks/transferring-bitmarks.md

 * Verifying the bitmark's provenance

     ```shell
     $ bitmark-cli -n <network> \
       provenance -t <txid>
     ```

-    >The `provenance` command returns all the transaction records from the transaction corresponding to the inputed txid back to the bitmark's asset registration record.
+    >The `provenance` command returns all the transaction records from the transaction corresponding to the inputted txid back to the bitmark's asset registration record.
 The options:
     >
     >* `txid` - The transaction id which is printed in the output of the `transfer` command.
     >

     *Example:*

     ```shell
     $ bitmark-cli -n testing \